-On July 1st, the Joint Commission kicks off its new Advanced Certification in Spine Surgery program (ACSS); they are committed to recognizing organizations delivering the highest quality spine care and helping to elevate their services “with the evidence-based proof of clinical quality sought by patients and payors alike.”
+On July 1st, the Joint Commission kicked off its new Advanced Certification in Spine Surgery program (ACSS); they are committed to recognizing organizations delivering the highest quality spine care and helping to elevate their services “with the evidence-based proof of clinical quality sought by patients and payors alike.”

 To best support our partners in achieving Advanced Certification, the Force team attended the Joint Commission’s ACSS workshop earlier this month to ensure we stay abreast of best practices and program guidelines.